-aging (British English) or aging (American English) is the process of becoming older.
+Ageing (British English) or aging (American English) is defined as the process of becoming older.
 It represents the accumulation of changes in a person over time.
-In humans, aging refers to a multidimensional process of physical, psychological, and social change.
+In humans, aging (senescence) refers to a multidimensional process of physical, psychological, and social change.
 Population aging is the increase in the number and proportion of older people in society.
 Population aging has three possible causes: migration, longer life expectancy (decreased death rate) and decreased birth rate.

 By 2030, the proportion of the U.S. population aged 65 and older will double to about 71 million older adults, or one in every five Americans.
 The far-reaching implications of the increasing number of older Americans and their growing diversity will include unprecedented demands on public health, aging services, and the nation's health care system.